CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Introduction
 The PostgreSQL Table Translation Framework allows PostgreSQL users to validate and translate a source table into a new target table  using validation and translation rules.
 This framework simplifies the writing of complex SQL queries attempting to achieve the same goal.
 It serves as an in-database transform engine in an Extract, Load, Transform (ELT) process (a variant of the popular ETL process) where most of the transformation is done inside the database.
-Future versions should provide logging and resuming allowing a fast workflow to create, edit, test, and generate translation tables.

 The primary components of the framework are:
 * The translation engine, implemented as a set of PL/pgSQL functions.